Meza1923/Monitoring-WorkShop/myapp/README.md

     path: /metrics
 ```

-4. check if our service is being monitor
+4. Check if our application's service is being monitored by Prometheus

-- login to openshift console
+- Log in to the OpenShift Console
-- go to Observe --> Targets
+- Go to Observe --> Targets
-- filter source to only User
+- Filter the Source to "User"
-- validate the status is Up
+- Validate that the target status for workshop-app is "Up".

 <img width="1586" height="270" alt="image" src="https://github.com/user-attachments/assets/474a53c7-83d6-45b8-b661-2268e10210d4" />

-5. Create Prometheus Role in order to get notify when something went wrong
+5. Finally, we will create a PrometheusRule object to define an alert.

-   In this case the alert will be firing if the number of the users that connected to the application has cross 100.
+- In this case, the alert will fire if the number of users connected to the application exceeds 100.

-- Create PrometheusRole
+- Create the PrometheusRule
 ```
 oc create -f prometheusrole.yaml
 ```